Kumari (2022 film): Reception

 Cinema Express writes Kumari is powered by a heavily folklore-influenced narrative that bears elements of a gothic horror story or a monster feature, Kumari is one of those films with all its departments well-balanced.

 The New Indian Express writes the most impressive aspect of Kumari is its visual texture heavy with ominous foreboding.

 A critic from The Hindu wrote that "Director Nirmal Sahadev, who debuted with Ranam, an action drama set in Detroit, has improved his game marginally, but a shallow script pulls Kumari down".
 A critic from onManorama said that "The plot, however, is stuck in a rulebook of the genre, if there is one.
 The characters' tension doesn't convey to the audience.
 The narrative flows in a rather predictable manner, leaving little moments of thrill and fear".

 Music

-The music was compoosed by Jakes Bejoy and one song composed by Manikandan Ayyappa who also co-composed the background score with Bejoy.
+The music was composed by Jakes Bejoy and one song composed by Manikandan Ayyappa who also co-composed the background score with Bejoy.